It’s hard to capture an infectious giggle in words, but that’s exactly what you get when you speak to Alicia.

-For Alicia, living with a brain tumour has been a lifelong endeavor.
+Living with a brain tumour has been a lifelong endeavor for her.
 She was diagnosed at just six months old, and has undergone three brain surgeries, experienced loss of vision, and complications from multiple medications.

 And yet, she laughs every day and is determined to inspire people by sharing her experience.